configcat/docs/docs/advanced/targeting.md

 #### Text comparators

 These comparators assume that *Attribute* and *Comparison value* contain text.
-Use these comparators unless you want to compare numbers or semantic version numbers.
+Use these comparators unless you want to compare numbers or semantic versions.

 Comparator|Description
 ---|---